 Can The Credit Of My Spouse Affect Our Ability To Get A Loan?

-Many couples believe that as long as one of their credit scores is fine, they should have little problem getting necessary lines of credit.
+Couples often think that If one partner has a good credit score, they should have no issues securing lines of credit.
 This is not always the case.
-While couples do not have any sort of collective credit score, when applying for a large loan like a mortgage, chances are that both partner’s credit will be taken into account.
-If one has a flawless credit score, yet the other’s is decidedly more spotty, this could result in higher interest rates or even the outright denial of the loan.
-It’s therefore beneficial to make sure the credit scores of both are as good as they can be.
+While couples do not have any sort of collective credit score, large loans will often turn to both partner’s credit.
+If one has a flawless credit score, yet the other’s is decidedly more spotty, this could result in higher interest rates.
+More importantly, you may even be denied the loan altogether.
+It’s therefore beneficial to make sure that both of your credit scores are in good standing.